 The same ship may have also transported 170 captive Africans to Barbados from Mozambique in 1682.

 Only in 1685 did a serious slave trade to Maryland tentatively begin: in that year, instructions from the RAC’s Committee on Shipping (the ever-active Lord Berkeley was on it) asked a sea captain, Marmaduke Goodhand, to deliver two hundred slaves to be shared among Edward Porteus (a merchant of Gloucester County, Virginia), Richard Gardiner, and Christopher Robinson (a future secretary of the colony), on the Potomac River.
 Next year, there was a reference to a consignment of “slaves and sugar” in Maryland from Barbados.
 The intention had been to load tobacco, as if the transaction were normal; and there are some other isolated references to slaves arriving at Annapolis or smaller ports on Chesapeake Bay.

 The Emory Chase family of Queen Anne County begins as a family of free blacks and enslaved in Kent County in the 1830s.
 Some of my eldest ancestors on the Upper Shore, the Chases were both free and enslaved by the Goodhand family up to and through the Civil War.
-While there is no documentation to indicate the Chases descended from Capt.
-Goodhand’s cargo of slaves, DNA research does indicate my own family has roots in the Senegambia region.
+While there is no documentation to indicate the Chases descended from one of Capt.
+Goodhand’s cargo of captive African and perhaps Gambian slaves, DNA research does indicate my own family has very deep ethnic roots in the Senegambia region.

 Emory Chase Sr. first appears on the written record in the 1832 Free African-American Census of Maryland in Kent County.